hashim222/Fun-Football-Quiz/README.md

   I did not find HTML and CSS too challenging since I had some experience with them and received some assistance from Slack, tutor support and W3school.
 However, Javascript was quite challenging even though I was familiar with the basics of js before I joined the course.
 Still, I needed help from outside sources, such as YouTube and Udemy.
 * ### JS Code
   * The quiz information overlay page was created with a bit of help from W3school.
-  * Quiz questions and answers help was taken from [(Udemy) Build a Quiz App with HTML, CSS, and JavaScript](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/).
+  * Quiz was created with the help of [Build a Quiz App with HTML, CSS, and JavaScript (Udemy)](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/).
-  * End bit of question and answer page after user has answer all the question help was taken from youtube [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).
+  * End bit of main quiz page after user has answerd all the question help was taken from youtube [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).

 * ### Content
   * By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/).